-Being competent and confident in all areas of sound, light and stage is effectively a backstage pass to the world of performing arts.
+Being competent and confident in all areas of production and performance is a backstage pass to the world of performing arts.

-From lighting design and set logistics to running the front of house and creating props, you will have considerable responsibility in making sure the show always goes on.
+From lighting design and front of house duties, to musical performance and acting, as a production and performance specialist you will have considerable responsibility for making sure the show always goes on.

-This course is your ideal introduction into the world of working behind the scenes in show business.
+This course is your ideal introduction to the world of working both behind the scenes and on stage in show business.

 Importantly, you will acquire a lot of knowledge and skills that go a long way to relieving any pressure you might feel.
 In fact, the only thing you should feel is the buzz of a job well done.

-Why choose Brock for Performing Arts Sound Light and Stage Level 2 Diploma?
+Why choose Brock for Performance, Production and Music Industry Skills Level 2 Diploma?

 At Brock we are fortunate to have a Performing Arts department with excellent facilities.